jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 }
 ```

-### Testing
+### Testing the new document

-You can test the automation document by following the same process as before, else you can test the whole stack via changing the execution time of the maintenance window, as previously described.
+You can test the automation document by following the same process as before, else you can test the whole stack via changing the execution time of the maintenance window, as [previously described](/blog/automate-instance-hygiene-with-aws-ssm-2/#testing-automation-documents-in-maintenance-windows).
 I'll be following along with the latter.

+While the document is running you can re-use the same command to hit the ALB endpoint [from earlier](#so-what-does-all-this-have-to-do-with-our-maintenance-document) to see how traffic is distributed amongst the instances.
+I won't display the output here since it'll be pretty uninteresting and display no errors... which is exactly what we want!

 Improvement to be made? can the load balancer ARN be dynamic?

-TODO have ip addresses all match up (may need to rerun commands)

 LAstly write tldr